ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^gif-encode]: Actually `encodeColorReducedGifImage` returns a `Either String ByteString` rather than just a `ByteString`.
 I'm actually unsure exactly why it returns an Either rather than just a bytestring.
 I think this is due to its use of `encodeGifImageWithPalette` which can "return errors if the palette is ill-formed".
 However, if it is generating the correctly formed (non-Either) pallete then there should be no reason that the call to `encodeGifImageWithPalette` should return a Left.
 To solve this difference in the encoding function I just wrapped the result of the function in [a case statement pulling out the Right value](https://github.com/ExcaliburZero/pixelated-avatar-generator/blob/master/src/Graphics/Avatars/Pixelated.hs#L186-L189).
 I sure hope that it doesn't ever yield a Left.

-[^hspec-choice]: I have worked a little bit with HUnit, but I find it a bit more difficult to use than hspec.
+[^hspec-choice]: I have worked a little bit with HUnit, but I find it to be more difficult to use than hspec.
 Specifically, I perfer that hspec allows you to declare and organize tests in an item-test-tree structure, which I find to be a little bit more intuitive and easier to read.